 Q: I can feel a lump just inside my vagina.
 I’m not sure how long it’s been there for.
 What should I do?

 A: The vagina is naturally lumpy, as it is made up of folded layers of skin that normally ‘open up’ when something is inserted inside the vagina.
 Self-examination of the vagina for the first time can often create unnecessary worries, as what you are probably feeling is normal vaginal anatomy.
 That’s why checking your vagina and vulva regularly and knowing what’s ‘normal’ for you is so important, so you can identify changes and save yourself unnecessary alarm.
 If you have noticed a vaginal lump, we suggest monitoring this yourself for a few weeks to see if it changes, as it may well go away on its own.
 If the lump hasn’t gone away after a few weeks, but also hasn’t developed, it could be that this is just the normal structure of your vagina.
 However, if you know that this lump isn’t normal for you, or it has changed then please do phone your GP, or get in touch with Ask Eve first if you would like to talk through your worries with the team before calling your GP.
-Your GP would normally want to examine you, even if they lump hadn’t developed, but the impact of Covid-19 means that this is much less likely to happen at the moment.
+Your GP will probably want to examine you, even if the lump hasn’t developed.
 A vaginal lump that hasn’t developed over the course of a few weeks, and isn’t accompanied by other potential symptoms such as bloody/brown discharge, pain and itching is incredibly unlikely to be a vaginal cancer.
 Here are a few examples of things that can cause lumps in your vagina:

 - Rectum pushing into the vagina – known as a posterior vaginal prolapse or rectocele.